MicheleGa/mimic_iii_preprocessing/readme.md

-# Continual Learning for Physiological Signals Analysis Benchmark
+# MIMIC III Preprocessing Pipeline

 The code in this repository is inteded to develop a bewnchmark of Continual Learning mwethods for Physiological Signals Analysis.
 The different ML pipeline step will be developed: